ndphillips/FFTrees/README.md

 **Table 2**: Beginning of the `heart.test` subset (used to predict `diagnosis` for 153 new patients).

-The challenge here is to predict each patient’s `diagnosis` — a column of logical values indicating the true state of each patient (i.e., `TRUE` or `FALSE`, based on the patient suffering or not suffering from heart disease) — from the other variables, which serve as potential predictors.
+Our challenge is to predict each patient’s `diagnosis` — a column of logical values indicating the true state of each patient (i.e., `TRUE` or `FALSE`, based on the patient suffering or not suffering from heart disease) — from the values of potential predictors.

 ### Questions answered by FFTs